0blu/vmangos-core/contrib/metric/README.md

 # vMaNGOS `mangosd` monitoring via metrics in Grafana

 This folder contains a sample setup for vMaNGOS' monitoring stack.
+It creates private GraphiteDB and public Grafana instance.
+It can handle metrics from multiple mangosd servers.

+The database and Grafana dashboard are pre-configured for the default prefix `vmangos_metric`
+(see `Metric.ConnectionInfo` in `mangosd.conf`).

 ## Requirements
 - Linux or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)